CSE370HCI/react-starter-tutorial/part14.md

 For simplicity, we'll simply ask for permission when the user loads the notes.

-In your `MainActivity` under `onCreate` we have a line called `loadNotesFromDatabase();`, we'll be replacing that.
+In your `MainActivity` under `onCreate` we have a line called `loadNotesFromDatabase();`, we'll be adding a conditional (if statement) around that.

-1. We'll need to check if the user has permission, you can copy and paste the following method
+1. Before we do that, we'll need to check if the user has permission.
+You can copy and paste the following method
     ```
     public boolean userHasPermission() {
         return ContextCompat.checkSelfPermission(getApplicationContext(), Manifest.permission.WRITE_EXTERNAL_STORAGE) == PackageManager.PERMISSION_GRANTED;